 Over the past few decades, a paradigm shift has occurred in stormwater management in California.
 In contrast to the traditional goals of mitigating flood risk and protecting receiving water quality from pollutants entrained in stormwater flows, current stormwater management theories increasingly focus on stormwater as a resource to augment insufficient water supplies.
 “California’s Water Supply Strategy: Adapting to a Hotter, Drier Future” sets a statewide goal to increase annual supply capacity by at least 250,000 acre-feet by 2030 and 500,000 acre-feet by 2040 through local stormwater capture projects in cities and towns.

 In January 2014, Governor Brown released the California Water Action Plan which outlined a five-year roadmap to put California on the path to sustainable water management.
 The Water Action Plan was developed to meet three broad objectives: 1) develop more reliable water supplies; 2) the restoration of important species and habitat; and 3) create more resilient, sustainably managed water resources system (water supply, water quality, flood protection, and environment) that can better withstand inevitable and unforeseen pressures in the coming decades.
-As part of the State Water Board’s efforts to address the Water Action Plan objectives, on January 6, 2016, the Board adopted Resolution No. 2016-0003, approving the Strategy to Optimize Resource Management of Stormwater (STORMS).
+As part of the State Water Board’s efforts to address the Water Action Plan objectives, on January 6, 2016, the State Water Board adopted Resolution No. 2016-0003, approving the Strategy to Optimize Resource Management of Stormwater (STORMS).
 STORMS identifies goals, objectives, and actions needed for the Water Boards to improve the regulation, management, and utilization of California’s stormwater resources.
 One of the objectives of STORMS is to “Establish Financially Sustainable Storm Water Programs”:

 The cost of compliance is a major issue for many storm water permittees and a significant source of contention among the regulated community, environmental advocacy groups and Water Boards.
 The projects captured in this objective aim to identify the costs of compliance with the municipal, industrial, and construction permitting programs.
 Additionally, projects within this objective will focus on making funding accessible to storm water projects.